voice-assistant-research/voice-assistant/README.md

 Two platforms are mainly analyzed, Amazon skills and Google actions.

-Here are dataset of privacy policy and description as well as our analysis result
+Here are dataset of privacy policy and description as well as our analysis result.

 ## Dataset